Enterprise-Neurosystem/edge-demo-anomaly-detection/workshop/deployment.md

 ![alt-text](./images/deployment-14.5.png "image_tooltip")

   15. In the Application environment, you should seee two buttons: "Start Plot" and "Stop Plot".
 Click "Start Plot" to begin the data visualization.
+You should see data points starting to appear on the graph.

 ![alt-text](./images/deployment-15.png "image_tooltip")

-  16. You should see data points starting to appear on the graph.
-Once enough data points have been plotted,
+  16. Once enough data points have been plotted, a linear regression begins to take place which determines a mean standard deviation.
+The green peaks signify high pump pressure relative to the mean which constitutes an anomaly.
+In this example, our pump fails on October 3rd, at which point the plot stops.

 ![alt-text](./images/deployment-16.png "image_tooltip")